Envato Product Security

 Our Helpful Hacker program allows our community to report product vulnerabilities to Envato.
 We operate the program based on the following principles:

-- Reported issues will be prioritised based on impact on our community, not based on financial incentives.
+- Reported issues will be prioritized based on impact on our community, not based on financial incentives.

-- Swift resolution based on impact to our community, aiming for less than 72 hours after the report has been made.
+- Swift resolution based on impact on our community, aiming for less than 72 hours after the report has been made.

 - Reported issues will be disclosed by Envato to the community shortly after resolution of the problem.

 - Responsible disclosure, meaning that you give us a fair go in order to resolve the issue before the vulnerability is disclosed to the community.
 This helps us protect the security and privacy of our community.

 Reporting a vulnerability

 If you believe you have found a general security vulnerability in an Envato product you can use this form to report the vulnerability to us.
 We will confirm receipt and follow up with verification and target date for full disclosure following resolution.